natebarksdale/natebarksdale.github.io/src/content/blog/2010-06-08-religious-art-for-nonbelievers.md

 description: In exploring the significance of religious imagery in art for nonbelievers, Aaron Rosen delves into how these symbols reveal deeper truths about existence.
 emoji: 🎨
 tags:
+  - ⛪ Religion
+  - ✨ Beauty
-  - 🎨 artworks
+  - 🌀 Complexity
-  - ✝️ spirituality
+  - 👥 Emotions
-  - 🌌 meaning
+  - 🤔 Philosophy
 haiku: |
   Colors of the soul,
   Art whispers of the divine,